The Garden Club has undertaken a number of community projects throughout the years, including those outlined below:

 Meadowlark Botanic Gardens: We raised funds to help establish a new native plants garden.

-Northern Virginia Mental Health Institute, 3302 Gallows Road, Falls Church, VA – Club members design and donate floral centerpieces for the Institute’s Spring social event.
+Northern Virginia Mental Health Institute, 3302 Gallows Road, Falls Church, VA – The Club makes an annual financial donation to support the patient “Garden Therapy Group”.

 Annual Great Falls and Reston First Responders Holiday floral centerpiece making.
 Members bring their greens and festive ornaments and make holiday decorations for the First Responders.

 Blue Star Memorial Garden Dedicated in May, 2013, IT is a formal garden in our Village Green Center that honors veterans of our local community who have served in the military.
 It is maintained by the members of the club, and the membership honors their service each year with a memorial wreath on Memorial Day.

 Streetscape Project.
 Completed in 2017, the GFGC members initiated and helped with the creation, fundraising and selection of native trees to beautify the Great Falls Center along Walker Road.
 These trees have seen their first spring of the new year and are thriving well.
 The trees include…redbud, fringe and American plum trees.